Biology

 Class Program

 Presents an introduction to Anatomy and Physiology including organization of the human body, biochemistry, cells, genetics, and the integumentary, skeletal, muscular, and nervous systems.
 Laboratory activities reinforce and expand these topics.
 Course is not recommended for students in the Mathematics and Science program.
-Prerequisites: High school biology and chemistry with a grade of 75% or higher or college biology and chemistry.
-Eligible to enroll in ENGL 1010.
 Lecture/laboratory.
+Prerequisites: high school biology and chemistry with a grade of 75% or higher or college biology and chemistry.
+Eligible to take ENGL 1010.
 Lab fee.
-Meets SUNY General Education requirement in Natural Science.

 Semester Offered